shott2/my_website_test2/README.md

-THis is going to be my website.
+This is going to be my awesome website.
+I am going to build out a home page.